-Jesus released the disciples to serve God’s purposes.
+Jesus released His disciples to serve God’s purposes.

-As a parent I am responsible to protect my kids as they’re growing up, but that doesn’t mean I protect them from taking risks for the glory of God.
-You can be so over protective that you do not release your kids emotionally or maybe even physically, to do what God wants them to.
+As a dad I am responsible to protect my kids as they’re growing up, but that doesn’t mean I protect them from taking risks for the glory of God.
+You can be so overprotective that you do not release your kids emotionally, or maybe even physically, to do what God wants them to.

-Jesus said, “In the same way You gave Me a mission in the world, I give them a mission in the world.”
-(John 17:18, Msg) The whole goal of parenting is to eventually release your children.
-From the moment they are born, you are preparing them to be released into the world, not to hold on to them or to control their lives for the rest of your
+Jesus said, “In the same way You gave me a mission in the world, I give them a mission in the world” (John 17:18 MSG).
+The whole goal of parenting is to eventually release your children.
+From the moment they are born, you are preparing them to be released into the world, not to hold on to them or to control their lives for the rest of your life.